-I’m sharing 3 ideas how to decorate vintage ironstone for Christmas.
+I’m sharing three ideas on how to decorate vintage ironstone for Christmas.

 These are easy things you can do to incorporate those luscious ironstone dinnerware into your Christmas decor.

-I don’t know about you but there is somethings amazing about ironstone.
+I don’t know about you, but there is something amazing about ironstone.

 The chunky white ones. like the Pfalzgraff collection are one of my favorites.

 Do you have a favorite?
 Please share below.
 I’d love to hear what your favorite is!

 Let’s get right into it.

 Idea #1 | Hang Plates on the wall.

 In the photo below are my cherished Pfaltzgraff plates hung above my antique dresser.